 Data security, greater technical support, and better SEO.

 HTTPS provides amazing data security by encrypting the transmission of information between the parties involved.
 It builds greater trust among users and creates a safe and healthy environment for online business.

-HTTPS is favorite among businesses because it supports awesome updates that improve website performance and speed.
+HTTPS is a favorite among businesses because it supports awesome updates that improve website performance and speed.
 Take HTTP/2 for example.

 A couple of years back in 2014, Google announced to consider HTTPS as an SEO ranking factor.

-Today, sites with the secure badge have 1% greater chance for better rankings.
+Today, sites with the secure badge have a 1% greater chance for better rankings.
 This concentration is expected to increase as more and more sites join the security cult.

 Migrating to HTTPS is not an uphill task, but it needs time and focused attention.
 You miss one step, and you may lose the hard-earned SEO power of your website.
 Therefore, it’s better to be vigilant and careful.